facebook/docusaurus/docs/guides-translation.md

 ## How Strings Get Translated

 Docusaurus itself does not do any translation from one language to another.
-Instead, it integrates [Crowdin](https://crowdin.com/) to upload translations and then downloads the appropriately translated files from Crowdin.
+Instead, it integrates [Crowdin](https://crowdin.com/) to upload translations and then download the appropriately translated files from Crowdin.

 ## How Docusaurus Uses String Translations